 The Austin Parks and Recreation Department offers after school programs for the community that foster youth development in a safe and caring environment.
-Our goal is to create opportunities for youth ages 5-12 to engage in critical thinking and exercise decision-making skills.
+Our goal is to create opportunities for Kindergarten (5 years old) -12 years old to engage in critical thinking and exercise decision-making skills.

 Discover local art and artists.
 Watch a play under the stars or in a vibrant community theater.
 Visit a serene and natural setting from the work of a 20th century American sculptor.

 The Artist Access Program provides free or low-cost rehearsal and production spaces to both emerging and established performance artists from the Austin area.
 Created to address the needs of local artists, participating organizations collaborate with the City of Austin’s Cultural Centers to produce professional performances for both local and visiting audiences.
 AAP organizations produce work year round, which means there is always a show opening, cultural festival or workshop open to anyone who wishes to attend.
 Experience Austin authentically today!

 Athletics organizes adult recreational leagues for men, women and co-ed teams.
 Athletics reserves the Krieg and Havins softball complexes.
 Athletics partners with non-profit Youth Sport Organizations to provide recreational opportunities to Austin youth.
 Athletics collaborates with Recreation Centers to set standards for Youth Sports leagues.